 ▲ Details: Observational research suggests that patients with septic shock are more likely to have low plasma levels of vitamin C (100317).
-However, three randomized clinical trials in patients with sepsis or septic shock show no benefit with intravenous vitamin C, with or without thiamine, for improving organ function and preventing organ failure when compared with control treatment (102130,104027,114489).
-A small clinical study in patients with septic shock shows that intravenous vitamin C 50 or 150 mg/kg daily for 4 days does not improve organ dysfunction or failure rates, duration of hospital or intensive care unit (ICU) length of stay, duration of mechanical ventilation, or mortality rate when compared with placebo (114489).
-Another clinical study in patients with septic shock shows that administering an intravenous bolus of vitamin C 1000 mg followed by a continuous infusion of 250 mg/hour for 96 hours, starting within 24 hours of vasopressor initiation, does not improve 28-day or ICU mortality when compared with placebo.
+However, two randomized clinical trials in patients with sepsis show no benefit with intravenous vitamin C, with or without thiamine, for improving organ function and preventing organ failure when compared with control treatment (102130,104027).
+A clinical study in patients with septic shock shows that administering an intravenous bolus of vitamin C 1000 mg followed by a continuous infusion of 250 mg/hour for 96 hours, starting within 24 hours of vasopressor initiation, does not improve 28-day or intensive care unit (ICU) mortality when compared with placebo.
 A subgroup analysis shows that the addition of corticosteroids does not affect outcomes in either group (108078).
 This study may have been inadequately powered to detect a difference between groups.
 Also, a larger clinical trial in adults with sepsis receiving vasopressor therapy in the ICU shows that intravenous administration of vitamin C 50 mg/kg every 6 hours for up to 4 days increases the risk of death or persistent organ dysfunction at day 28 by 14% to 21% when compared with placebo.
 There were no differences in mortality at 6 months (109459,111643).

 Vitamin C has also been frequently studied in patients with sepsis and septic shock in a specific combination regimen (HAT therapy) which includes intravenous vitamin C 1.5-2 grams with hydrocortisone 50 mg every 6 hours and thiamine 200 mg every 12 hours.
-While some retrospective research has found HAT therapy to be beneficial in sepsis (100315,102980), high quality, prospective clinical research has not confirmed these findings (105447,106620,109956).
+While some retrospective research has found HAT therapy to be beneficial in sepsis (100315,102980), high quality, prospective clinical research has not confirmed these findings (105447, 106620, 109956).
 Several meta-analyses of randomized controlled trials and small clinical studies in patients with sepsis or septic shock show that intravenous vitamin C, either alone, as a component of HAT therapy, or in combination with thiamine, does not reduce short- or long-term mortality, ICU or hospital length of stay, kidney injury, or duration of mechanical ventilation, but modestly improves duration of vasopressor use and procalcitonin clearance, when compared with placebo or standard care.
-These analyses also show mixed results with respect to improvement in sequential organ failure assessment (SOFA) scores within 72 hours
+These analyses also show mixed results with respect to improvement in sequential organ failure assessment (SOFA) scores within 72 hours (105447,106620,106935,108073,109460,111298,111300,111301,111642,112479).

-(105447,106620,106935,108073,109460,111298,111300,111301,111642,112479).
 Most studies included in the analyses administered HAT therapy for 2-10 days and compared it with normal saline control or with hydrocortisone alone (102129,102998,104027,104028,104032,105446).
 Although some subgroup analyses suggests that intravenous vitamin C alone in patients with sepsis may improve short-term mortality (106620,111298), other meta-analyses have not shown this benefit in subgroup analyses (111300).
 In addition, meta-analyses have identified significant publication bias (111298,111300).
-Long-term follow up from a study in patients with sepsis-induced respiratory and/or cardiovascular dysfunction shows that receiving HAT therapy does not improve cognitive, psychological, or functional status after 6 months and, for some domains, HAT therapy was
+Long-term follow up from a study in patients with sepsis-induced respiratory and/or cardiovascular dysfunction shows that receiving HAT therapy does not improve cognitive, psychological, or functional status after 6 months and, for some domains, HAT therapy was worse when compared with placebo (111299).